carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 ### Instructor Trainer Alumni will not be permitted to:

-* teach Carpentries Instructor Training workshops
+* Teach Carpentries Instructor Training workshops.
-* host teaching demonstrations
+* Host teaching demonstrations.
-* vote in Instructor Trainer community elections
+* Vote in Instructor Trainer community elections.

 Exceptions may be made at the discretion of The Carpentries Core Team.
 To request permission to teach or host a demo, contact [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).

 ### Instructor Trainer Alumni may select to:

-* continue to receive Topicbox Instructor Training emails & participate in conversations
+* Continue to receive Topicbox Instructor Training emails and participate in conversations.
-* continue to participate in the Slack private Instructor Trainers channel
+* Continue to participate in the Slack private Instructor Trainers channel.
-* receive an annual newsletter during agreement renewal with community updates and details on how to return to Active status.
+* Receive an annual newsletter during agreement renewal with community updates and details on how to return to Active status.

 An Instructor Trainer who wishes to return to Active status will have a different path depending on the amount of time they’ve been inactive:

-* 0-12 months: Meet with the Director of Workshops & Training to learn about curriculum updates & discuss plans for re-activating
+* 0-12 months: Meet with the Director of Workshops and Training to learn about curriculum updates and discuss plans for re-activating.
-* more than 12 months: review Instructor Trainer Training curriculum, observe part of an Instructor Training workshop, and meet with the Director of Workshops & Training to review and discuss plans, including re-introduction to the Instructor Trainer community via meetings or other arrangements.
+* more than 12 months: review Instructor Trainer Training curriculum, observe part of an Instructor Training workshop, and meet with the Director of Workshops and Training to review and discuss plans, including re-introduction to the Instructor Trainer community via meetings or other arrangements.

 ## Offboarding